jackhkmatthews/css3-in-30-days/README.md

 - CSS variable funcitons take an option second argument to be used as a fallback
 - unlike fixed elements who's dimensions are relative to the viewport, sticky positioned element's dimensions are relative to their parents e.g. `width: 100%` and `height: 100%` are relative to parent and not viewport.
+- the `~` selector lets you toggle styles of any following sibling based on the state of sibling